“Websites promote you 24/7: No employee will do that.”

 If people revisiting to your website but only view a single page, chances are high you are not targeting the right visitors who will be interested in the content provided.
 By promoting your website in communities and channels that concentrate specifically on your customer type, you can automatically eliminate the amount of “random” people visiting your page and discover they are not in the right place with the content they are not interested in.
 Thus, decent customer segmentation, profiling, and targeting can have an enormous effect on the decrement of your website’s bounce rate and the percentage of hits from your desired audience.

 A good website has to have a strategic separation and representation of the content, that would be easily readable and accessible to a visitor.
-With having large headlines, separating the most critical content from the others with the use of bullet points, larger fonts, good color contrast, and white space, you are influencing on visitors subconscious perception leading him to pay attention on the aspect you want to, and making it easier for him to navigate through the oceans on information.
+With having large headlines, separating the most critical content from the others with the use of bullet points, larger fonts, good color contrast, and white space, you are influencing visitors subconscious perception leading them to pay attention to the aspect you want to, and making it easier for him to navigate through the oceans on the information.

 Working on another project, for Simna, we spiced it up with some color combination the division of the content with corresponding visuals to make the website as engaging as possible.
 We also had a very attentive choice with the legibility of the text.
 Through the attention to detail and the thorough analysis of their content, we tried to bring a visual balance of the text to be as user-friendly as possible.

 Tip from Digilite: Do not make the text way too small that it will cause a headache to read, or way too big that it would look childish or unprofessional.
 Work on finding the perfect balance.